uhaseeb85/Research/BEGINNER_GUIDE.md

    - Normalize input (remove formatting)
    - Validate against stored data
 5. **Decision Making**:
-   - If all required tokens valid → Success
+   - If sufficient tokens valid → Success
-   - If missing tokens → Ask for more
+   - If more tokens needed → Ask for more
    - If failed tokens → Smart re-asking (won't ask for failed tokens again)
 6. **Response**: Return appropriate response with next steps